mna/agora/xREADME.md

 ## Example

-More examples are available in the wiki and the source code, but to give a taste of the syntax, here is the usual `hello world`:
+More examples are available in the wiki and the source code under /testdata/src, but to give a taste of the syntax, here is the usual `hello world`:

 ```
 // Output: Hello, Agora !